DeepeshSharma1807/FoodDeliveryApp/README.md

 - Plan the component structure better from the start
 - Use TypeScript (heard it's good for catching errors)
 - Add more error handling (though the mock data fallback helps!)
-- Write some tests (still need to learn this)
 - Use a state management library for complex data
 - Start with Vite from the beginning instead of migrating later
 - Implement proper error boundaries for better user experience